Parallel processing in Python

 The key thing when thinking about random numbers in a parallel context is that you want to avoid having the same ‘random’ numbers occur on multiple processes.
 On a computer, random numbers are not actually random but are generated as a sequence of pseudo-random numbers designed to mimic true random numbers.
 The sequence is finite (but very long) and eventually repeats itself.
 When one sets a seed, one is choosing a position in that sequence to start from.
 Subsequent random numbers are based on that subsequence.
 All random numbers can be generated from one or more random uniform numbers, so we can just think about a sequence of values between 0 and 1.

-More generally to avoid this problem, the key is to use an algorithm that ensures sequences that do not overlap.
+To avoid this problem, the key is to use an algorithm that ensures sequences that do not overlap.

 5.2 Parallel RNG in practice